topfreegames/podium/docs/leaderboard-enrichment.md

   "members": [
     {
       "leaderboard_id": "leaderboard_id",
-      "id": "id"
+      "id": "member-id"
     }
   ]
 }
 ```

-- `"leaderboard_id"`: The unique identifier of the leaderboard.
+- `leaderboard_id`: The unique identifier of the leaderboard.
-- `"member_public_id"`: The public identifier of the member.
+- `id`: The public identifier of the member.

 ### Response